Systematic Grain Trading: A Case Study

 Figure 4.
 Annual returns of the August USDA yield forecast difference trade strategy.

-The results of Figure 4 highlight only the August systematic grain trade model results.
+Figure 4 highlights only the August systematic grain trade model results.
 The model can easily be expanded to include July, September, and October USDA yield forecast release dates.
-The results for the mean and compound returns (over the 36-year period) from 1986 to 2021 are shown in Table 1 below.
+The results for the mean and compound returns (over the 36 years) from 1986 to 2021 are shown in Table 1 below.

 Systematic Grain Trading Sample Returns